floooh/sokol-zig/README.md

 Use the zig 0.6.0 HEAD version (the 0.6.0 release is too old)

-Currently hardwired to Windows and the sokol-gfx D3D11 backend.
+Currently Windows and Linux is supported (not yet macOS).

+On Linux install the following packages: libglu1-mesa-dev, mesa-common-dev, xorg-dev, libasound-dev

 ```sh
 # just build: